AFelipeTrujillo/audax-media-wiki-app/README.md

 ## 1. Introduction

 In today's modern web development landscape, understanding how backend and frontend technologies can come together in an integrated environment is essential.
-In this article, we'll explore an application that uses PHP for backend language, JavaScript on the frontend, and Docker Compose to orchestrate the development environment.
+In this code, we'll explore an application that uses PHP for backend language, JavaScript on the frontend, and Docker Compose to orchestrate the development environment.

 ## 2. Backend: PHP